-- The school districts associated with Novi have maintained an excellent reputation. - The number and value of residential sales in Novi has increased since the peak of the Great Recession. - Manufacturing and related industrial space vacancy rates for the highest quality space have been low and continue to be low. - There is a diversity of industrial activity that has both national and international linkages. - The City has one of the most unique event operations in the entire country, drawing large numbers of people to Novi.
-It is one of if not the largest financially successful event centers in the country and is owned and operated by the private sector. - Area medical institutions have grown and are likely to continue to grow.
+- The school districts associated with Novi have maintained an excellent reputation. - The number and value of residential sales in Novi has increased since the peak of the Great Recession. - Manufacturing and related industrial space vacancy rates for the highest quality space have been low and continue to be low. - There is a diversity of industrial activity that has both national and international linkages. - The City has one of the most unique event operations in the entire country in the form of Suburban Collection Showplace, drawing large numbers of people to Novi.
+It is one of if not the largest financially successful event center in the country and is owned and operated by the private sector. - Area medical institutions have grown and are likely to continue to grow.